Back

 What to Consider if You’re Invited to Become a Director

 • Time Commitment: Make sure you understand the time commitment that is involved.
 You might want to request a copy of the previous year’s board calendar and consider how much time and attention the company may need (how often are board meetings held?
 How much substantive material and issues have there typically been to consider?
 How organized is management when it comes to getting materials together in advance of meetings?).
-A great resource for other practical considerations, can be found on Deborah Rosati’s blog through Women Get on Board (a SkyLaw client and one we love to support!).
+A great resource for other practical considerations can be found on Deborah Rosati’s blog through Women Get on Board (a SkyLaw client and one we love to support!).

 • The Other Board Members: How well do you know other current and proposed members of the board, and what do you think of their judgment?
 Consider going for coffee or having a call with some of them to get a better sense of their experience and character.